 Step 2 - Purchase your NFA Firearm: You will next need to purchase your NFA Firearm:

 This includes all of the following: Short-Barreled Rifles - SBR, Short-Barreled Shotgun - SBS, Silencer, Machine Gun, AOW, Destructive Device.
-You might be manufacturing or making one of the above NFA Firearms.
-If that is the case then you can purchase everything required to make or manufacture the NFA Firearm.
-Note: You cannot fully manufacture or make your NFA Firearm, if that is the route you are going with until you have received your ATF Approved Tax Stamp back form the ATF.
+You might be manufacturing or making one of the above NFA Firearms. `Note: You cannot fully manufacture or make your NFA Firearm, if that is the route you are going with until you have received your ATF Approved Tax Stamp back form the ATF.

 Step 3 - Complete your ATF 5320.1 Application to Make and Register a Firearm paperwork:

 You can use our ATF Paperwork walk-through guides below to aide you in that process.

 - ATF eForm 1 5320.1 Walk-Through Guide

 With the ATF 5320.1 Application to Make and Register a Firearm, if you are filing for your ATF Tax Stamp as an individual then you will not be required to fill out the ATF 5320.23 Responsible Persons Questionnaire, all of these questions will be answered on the ATF 5320.1.
 Subsequently, if you are filing for your ATF Tax Stamp with a NFA Gun Trust or as a legal entity then you will be required to fill out the ATF 5320.23 Responsible Persons Questionnaire.
 The ATF paperwork will require additional sub-steps.

 - You will need to fill out the ATF Form for the tax stamp that you are applying for.
 You can decide which stamp is appropriate by the descriptions of the forms above.